ydobrev-intellias/ReactStateApp/README.md

 Product store where users can:

-- Browse and manage products
+- Create and delete products
 - Add/remove products from the cart
-- Create and delete products
 - The app runs at `http://localhost:5173/` and connects to a local JSON server at `http://localhost:5000/`.
-- Cart items are managed in the app state, not stored in the server.
+- Cart items and products are managed in the app state and persisted in the server.
 - Fully mobile responsive.

 ## Installation & Setup